Tottenham Mandem: 2000–2002: Fall of Mark Lambie

 By 2000, Mark Lambie was considered untouchable by the local black community.
 Some people in the local community believed he was capable of juju powers and was untouchable due to magic.
 This earned him the nickname "Obeah Man", named after an African spiritual system.
 He was top of Operation Trident's wanted list due to the close links he had built with gangs in Wembley, Harlesden in Brent, and south London.
 While Trident struggled to find evidence to convict Lambie, they managed to convict two of his associates, Michael Thomas (aka Mallet) and Ricky Sweeney.
 In order to prevent his girlfriend from testifying against him, Ricky Sweeney had her shot.
 She was also shot at while on a visit to Jamaica.
-Ultimately she survived, and aided police in testifying against Ricky.
+Ultimately she survived and aided the police in testifying against Ricky.
 Ricky was jailed for life for an execution he took part in, in 1999.
 Police were also struggling because they did not actually know where Mark Lambie was or where he lived, which made traditional methods of gathering information on someone somewhat difficult.
-Instead police used similar tactics American police used when going after Al Capone, by going after his associates.
+Instead, police used similar tactics American police used when going after Al Capone, by going after his associates.
 Police also found that Mark was living in South London, rather than North as was expected, and that he was using false names, such as 'Paul Gordan'.
-Eventually they managed to find him and his brother, Wesley Lambie, in a car that was suspected to be stolen (although the owner refused to testify it was).
-They also found heroin in the car, but were unable to link it to the Lambie brothers.
+Eventually, they managed to find him and his brother, Wesley Lambie, in a car that was suspected to be stolen (although the owner refused to testify it was).
+They also found heroin in the car but were unable to link it to the Lambie brothers.
 Although they were unable to bring charges, knowing where he was made surveillance now a possibility.